cxw42/do-not-self-host/ngbasm.md

 ### Assembler Directives

-ngbasm provides three directives which can be useful:
+ngbasm provides some directives which can be useful:

 **.o**utput is used to set the name of the file that will be created with the Nga bytecode.
 If none is set, the filename will be defaulted to